mobilejazz/docker-ipsec-vpn-server/README.md

 like the routing table, or maybe something specific to your environment.
 If you mount a `/pre-up.sh` script, it will be executed before starting the VPN.

+## Backing up your VPN configuration

+When using the start script a new `etc` directory will be created.
+You can back up this directory.

 ## Build from source code

 Advanced users can download and compile the source yourself from GitHub: